-MCCN is committed to maintaining a healthy and safe learning, living, and working environment and to creating an environment that promotes responsibility, dignity, and respect in matters of sexual conduct.
-Sexual assault, sexual misconduct, domestic violence, dating violence, and stalking are strictly prohibited and will not be tolerated.
-Any person, regardless of gender, can be a victim/survivor.
-This Protocol applies to both on-campus and off-campus conduct, academic, educational, co-curricular, and other MCCN programs.
-These offenses include criminal offenses, such as rape, fondling, domestic violence, dating violence, and stalking.
+MCCN is committed to maintaining a healthy and safe learning, living, educational, and working environment that is free from gender discrimination and harassment and to creating an environment that promotes responsibility, dignity, and respect in matters of sexual conduct.
+Title IX prohibits Discrimination, Harassment, and Retaliation of any kind on the basis of sex.
+Title IX also prohibits Violence Against Women Act offenses ("Sexual and Interpersonal Offenses") such as sexual assault, sexual misconduct, sexual violence, domestic violence, dating violence, and stalking.
+Any person, regardless of gender, can be a victim/survivor of a Title IX violation.
+This Policy applies to both on-campus and off-campus conduct, academic, educational, co-curricular, and other MCCN programs.
+Any Title IX violation is strictly prohibited and will not be tolerated.

-By providing resources for prevention, education, support, investigation, and a fair disciplinary process, MCCN seeks to eliminate these offenses.
-MCCN is dedicated to preventing these offenses by providing:
+By providing resources for prevention, education, support, investigation, and a fair disciplinary process, MCCN seeks to eliminate Title IX violations.
+MCCN is dedicated to preventing these violations by providing:

-- Education and prevention programming informing the community about the risks and myths that contribute to violence - Assistance and support including interim support measures. - Processes for reliable and impartial investigation and adjudication that includes appropriate disciplinary sanctions for those who commit sexual and interpersonal offenses including suspension and dismissal.
-When an offense does occur, MCCN will take appropriate steps to prevent its recurrence and remedy the discriminatory effect on the reporter (and victim/survivor if different from the reporter) and others, as appropriate.
+- Education and prevention programming informing the community about the risks and myths that contribute to violence. - Assistance and support including interim support measures. - Processes for reliable and impartial investigation and adjudication that includes appropriate disciplinary sanctions for those who commit Title IX violations including suspension and dismissal.
+When a violation does occur, MCCN will take appropriate steps to prevent its recurrence and remedy the discriminatory effect on the reporter (and victim/survivor if different from the reporter) and others, as appropriate.

-MCCN's Protocol is designed to comply with applicable state and federal laws.
-MCCN reserves the right to modify or deviate from this Protocol when, in the sole judgment of MCCN, circumstances warrant, in order to protect the rights of the involved parties, or to comply with the law.
+MCCN's Policy is designed to comply with applicable state and federal laws.
+MCCN reserves the right to modify or deviate from this Policy when, in the sole judgment of MCCN, circumstances warrant, in order to protect the rights of the involved parties, or to comply with the law.